 Treatments can range from physical therapy to a range of medications and even brain surgery.
 We offer medical management, botulinum toxin injection, and surgical therapy to appropriate candidates.
 Anyone who is on medication and still suffering from bothersome symptoms of movement disorders is a potential candidate for surgery.
 This surgery, called Deep Brain Stimulation (DBS), entails placing small wires into the brain, and stimulating them with electrical current supplied by a stimulator device.
 This safe and effective procedure can give appropriately selected patients increased mobility, use of their hands and independence.

-- Parkinson’s disease, which alone affects 1.5 million Americans, and other related disorders cause the limbs to shake rhythmically (tremor) when the body is at rest, and also cause muscles to tighten and become rigid, affecting posture — all of which can make it difficult to walk and engage in daily activities.
+- Parkinson’s disease and other related disorders cause the limbs to shake when the body is at rest, and also cause stiffness and slowness of movements and impair balance — all of which can make it difficult to walk and engage in daily activities.

-- Essential tremor is another disorder that can cause rhythmic shaking of a person’s hands, head, chin, or voice.
-It is noticed during an action when a limb is being used to perform an action (which differs from type of tremor that is greatest when the body is at rest, such as in Parkinson’s disease).
+- Essential tremor causes a person's arms to shake rhythmically when the arms are being used to perform a function (which differs from type of tremor that is greatest when the body is at rest, such as in Parkinson’s disease).

-- Cervical dystonia causes involuntary twisting or turning of the head, as well as head tremors.
-Other forms of dystonia can cause writer’s cramp, exaggerated blinking or involuntary jaw and mouth movements.
+- Dystonia causes involuntary twisting or turning movements.
+These can involve neck muscles, causing the neck to turn in different ways (i.e. cervical dystonia).
+Other forms of dystonia can cause writer's cramp, exaggerated blinking or involuntary jaw and mouth movements.

 - Huntington’s disease causes uncontrolled movements of the arms, legs, head, face and upper body.
 It can also cause a decline in thinking and reasoning skills, including memory, concentration, judgment and ability to plan and organize.

 Huntington's Disease Clinic